kbarbary/sep/README.md

 License
 -------

-The license for all parts of the code derived from SExtractor is LGPLv3.
-The license for code not derived from SExtractor is MIT.
+The license for all parts of the code derived from Source Extractor is LGPLv3.
+The license for code derived from photutils (`src/overlap.h`) is BSD 3-clause.
+Finally, the license for the Python wrapper (`sep.pyx`) is MIT.
 The license for the library as a whole is therefore LGPLv3.
-The license for each file is explicitly stated at the top of each file and the full text of the licenses can be found in `licenses`.
+The license for each file is explicitly stated at the top of the file and the full text of each license can be found in `licenses`.

 Citation
 --------